 Dianne Lawhorn is currently serving as our Minister of Spiritual Formation.
 She is an Ordained Minister who brings over 15 years experience in facilitating small groups for spiritual growth.
 She is also a Program Associate in the Shalem Institute of Spiritual Formation.
 Dianne shares our passion for creating sacred space for souls to be tended.
 She is available for consultation regarding your needs as well as leadership for your next workshop, retreat, or study series.
 It would be her pleasure and privilege to work with you to discern how to best meet your needs for spiritual transformation.
 She can be reached at firstname.lastname@example.org or 704-576-1476.

 Roxanne Morgan is a founding member and elder at Warehouse 242 (a Presbyterian congregation) where she leads contemplative spiritual formation classes.
 She has a God-given artistic bent that delights in fostering creativity, and helping others discover and live out sacred rhythms in their lives.
 She is a professor with the Lórien Academy of the Arts which provides art education and experiences for West Charlotte youth.
-She has served as a facilitator for the Trust Circle for Discernment ministry at Davidson UMC, is a graduate of School of the Spirit, and also serves with The Lydia Group LLC for School of the Spirit and the Into The Desert day retreats.
+She has served as a facilitator for the Trust Circle for Discernment ministry at Davidson UMC, is a graduate of School of the Spirit, and also serves with The Lydia Group LLC for School of the Spirit, the Into The Desert day retreat, and The Inner Artist retreats.

 Audrey Brendel is the host and registrar for Quiet Space Fridays, the second Friday of each month at Starrette Farm.
-Audrey is a member at First United Methodist Church in Hickory, a School of the Spirit graduate, a friend of the Wesleyan Contemplative Order, and is a Benedictine oblate in formation through Belmont Abbey.
-A contemplative artist, Audrey has a God-given gift of quiet hospitality.
-Contact Audrey at: QuietSpaceFridays@gmail.com or
+Audrey is a member at First United Methodist Church in Hickory, a School of the Spirit graduate, a member of the Wesleyan Contemplative Order, and is a Benedictine oblate in formation through Belmont Abbey.
+A contemplative artist, Audrey has a God-given gift of quiet hospitality and serves with Roxanne Morgan at The Inner Artist retreats.
+Contact Audrey at (828) 551-5935.